 Among other things, the cultural programme contains:

-- An excursion on the Mosel River (with winetasting in a traditional local vineyard)
+- An excursion on the Mosel River (with visit to a traditional wine museum)

 - Excursions to Luxembourg and France (including guided tours)